-Level I Definition Examples of Level I Misbehaviors Include, but not limited to: Examples of Disciplinary Actions, but not limited to: Misbehavior on the part of the student which impedes orderly classroom procedures or interferes with the orderly operation of the school.
+Level I Definition Examples of Level I Misbehaviors include, but not limited to: Examples of Disciplinary Actions, but not limited to:

+Misbehavior on the part of the student which impedes orderly classroom procedures or interferes with the orderly operation of the school.

 These misbehaviors are usually handled by individual staff members, but sometimes require the intervention of other school support personnel.

-Classroom/school disturbance or disruptive/inappropriate classroom/school behavior Non-defiant failure to complete or carry out directions Bringing Bluetooth speakers, cell phones, cameras, and other electronic devices without authorization Eating outside cafeteria or in unauthorized area(s) Failing to have or return required forms, books, library books, materials, and equipment Littering Loitering Running or shouting in the halls Private conversation with student Verbal warning or written reprimand Special Assignment Written Assignment Detention Denial of privileges Confiscation In school suspension Isolation in class
+- Classroom/school disturbance or disruptive/inappropriate classroom/school behavior

+- Non-defiant failure to complete or carry out directions

+- Bringing Bluetooth speakers, cell phones, cameras, and other electronic devices without authorization

+- Eating outside cafeteria or in unauthorized area(s)

+- Failing to have or return required forms, books, library books, materials, and equipment

+- Littering

+- Loitering

+- Running or shouting in the halls

-Unauthorized presence in the halls or other school areas Inappropriate display of affection Unauthorized sale of non-harmful items Classroom tardiness and first offense class cut Lying Name calling Violation of Dress Code Violation of Dress CodeInappropriate language
+- Unauthorized presence in the halls or other school areas

+- Inappropriate display of affection

+- Unauthorized sale of non-harmful items

+- Classroom tardiness and first offense class cut

+- Lying

+- Name calling

+- Violation of Dress Code

+- Inappropriate language